US home construction rebounds 4.3% in May

 WASHINGTON (AP) — US home construction rebounded 4.3% in May after steep declines caused by shutdowns due to the coronavirus.

 The Commerce Department reported Wednesday that new homes were started at a seasonally adjusted annual rate of 974,000 last month after steep declines in April and March.
+Compared with last year, however, construction activity remains 23.2% below last year’s pace.

 Home builders are hoping that as the nation re-opens, housing will post a strong recovery, helped by super-low mortgage rates.
-But some analysts caution that the fledgling rebound could be derailed if cases of the coronavirus spike again, causing potential buyers to put off looking for a new home.
+Industry analysts caution that the fledgling rebound could be derailed if infections spike again, causing potential buyers to put off looking for a new home.

+Hot spots are popping up in regions of the country where building activity is increasing, but not in the South, where housing starts slid.

 Applications for building permits, a good indication of future activity, rose a sizable 14.4% in May to an annual rate of 1.22 million units.